Poeschl/proxy-hosting-template/README.md

 All the configuration for secrets and options is contained in a `.env` file at the repository root folder.
 To start your config use the `.env.sample` file, which contains all the used properties.

+## Disclaimer

+The setup here will be provided without any security warranty.
+Make sure for yourself that everything is secured and whitelisted users have the correct rights.